 “Nobody thought that you’d be the one to get through to her, seein’ as you have such a hard time getting through to every woman you meet.”
 He shrugs at my affronted stare.
 “It isn’t exactly a secret, Rick.
 You argue with your wife in public, she shot you, made you apologize on the vid, and—”

-“Okay, okay!”
-I say, holding up my hands.
+“Okay, okay,” I say, holding up my hands.
 “Stop right there, I really don’t want to think about all the ways I’ve embarrassed myself in public.
 I’ll go see how a machine can have a psychotic break.”

-***

 I can tell when we get to the section of Freehaven Station with Kissy’s quarters because it’s so empty.
 Freehaven’s a big place, sure, but there are twenty-five thousand people living here and it’s really extraordinary for there to be any hallway without at least some of them in it.
 The clansmen had shut down the entire section for Kissy’s protection, or at least that’s what the burly men blocking the access hatch said before they let me through.
 They let me through but not Bucky, who says he’s going back to his apartment, and to call him with updates.